elvijs/chess-plan/DB/README.md

+# Masters DB

-The database is compiled from [chesskid's 2.6m high quality otb games](http://codekiddy-chess.blogspot.co.uk/2015/11/15-million-chess-games-database.html).
+The database is compiled from [chesskid's 2.6m high quality otb games](https://sourceforge.net/projects/codekiddy-chess/files/Databases/Update4/).
 There seems to be a real shortage of these.

-At some point I should add a way to populate this from the web.
-For simple tests, I currently only use the OTB-HQ games.

 The following will come in handy: